sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 The `public class A` in `package foo` with one field for every access level modifier serves as a reference.
 Each column lists another type and shows how access levels affect visibility.
-An ✅ indicates that this member of `A` is visible, else ❌ is shown.
+An :+1: indicates that this member of `A` is visible, else :x: is shown.

 - **B** - same module, same package, **other** compilation unit: `package foo; class B {}`
 - **C** - same module, **other** package, subclass: `package bar; class C extends foo.A {}`